viblo/pymunk/docs/src/showcase.rst

 List of papers which has used or mentioned Pymunk:

 #.
+Abi Hamid, Mustofa, Dimas Aditama, Endi Permata, Nur Kholifah, Muhammad Nurtanto, and Nuur Wachid Abdul Majid.
+   "Simulating the COVID-19 epidemic event and its prevention measures using python programming."
+   Indonesian Journal of Electrical Engineering and Computer Science 26, no. 1 (2022): 278-288.

+#.
 Semage, Buddhika Laknath, Thommen George Karimpanal, Santu Rana, and Svetha Venkatesh.
    "Fast Model-based Policy Search for Universal Policy Networks." arXiv preprint arXiv:2202.05843 (2022).